Kolohousenka: KH-60

 The KH-60 was the first tank built in the Kolohousenka series.
 The KH-60 was a modification of the sole surviving KH-50.

-The KH-60 was fitted with a 37mm ÚV vz.
-38 mounted in a cylindrical turret.
+The KH-60 was fitted with a 3.7 cm Skoda D/27 mounted in a cylindrical turret.
 The engine was upgraded to 60 hp.
 Two KH-60 were built and exported to USSR.

 KH-70

 The KH-70 was another variant of the KH-50 in the Kolohousenka series.